Becoming an Inspired Leader

 Horses become team members.
 Together, you accomplish tasks that require communication, cooperation, and the ability to draw on all of your team members' resources.
 The result is a greater capacity to build flexible teams which embrace and respond to new and unpredictable challenges with greater ease.
 Programs are customized to the specific needs of your team.

 Over the course of 6-12 months, executive or startup teams work together to develop a new set of behaviors and a shared language that enable them to strengthen their performance, achieve specific goals and create their desired organizational culture.

 Expert collaborators and adapters

 For 55 million years horses have survived an ever-changing environment because of their ability to adapt, collaborate, and reorganize their bands.
 Horses organize themselves quickly and efficiently, with a fluid social structure; leadership positions are given to the most competent members rather than the physically strongest.
 Horses offer unwavering attention, remarkable perceptiveness, and unfiltered real-time feedback which allows you to accelerate your learning.

 What you will be doing with the horses

 You will lead horses and people through a variety of exercises, learning to build trust and cooperation as the foundation of leadership excellence.
-Then your workshop may focus on boosting your emotional intelligence, decision-making or other leadership skill.
+Your workshop may focus on boosting your emotional intelligence, decision-making or other leadership capacities.
 You will receive immediate feedback, allowing you to make real-time adjustments in leadership style and behavior.
 This experiential learning program promotes powerful cognitive, emotional, and physical breakthroughs.
 No horseback riding or horsemanship experience is necessary.

 Horses at the heart of Stanford's history